 Luxi For All will work with any case which is less than half an inch in thickness at the point where the phone's front-facing camera is located.

 Luxi works with any light meter app that can use the front-facing camera and can be calibrated with an offset.
-We have tested Luxi with many of the light meter apps available for the iPhone, and we provide our own solution for Android.
+We have tested Luxi with many of the light meter apps available for the iPhone.
 Please see our list of compatible applications.

 Unfortunately not.
 While Luxi itself has no limitations on this, light meter apps are unable to detect light coming from flashes due to smartphone / tablet hardware limitations.

-Luxi For All will work with any iOS device which has a front-facing camera, including iPhones 5/5s/5c, both iPhones 6, all iPads except for the first-generation model, and all iPods Touch with a front-facing camera.
-It is also compatible with the vast majority of Android devices, though there are some exceptions due to the huge number of different hardware configurations available.
-If in doubt, feel free to email us.
+Luxi For All will work with any iOS device which has a front-facing camera, including all iPhones, all iPads except for the first-generation model, and all iPods Touch with a front-facing camera.

 Yes, it's possible with apps which include this feature.
 However, we recommend using Luxi for reference purposes only.

 We designed Luxi to be as accurate as possible.
 However, due to variances in the camera hardware from one phone to the next, some form of calibration must be done by the customer in order to ensure optimal accuracy.
 The good news is that this step should really only need to be taken once.